frankaemika/external_gripper_example/README.md

 panda_with_robotiq_gripper_example/config/endeffector-config.json
 ```

- 2. Connect the gripper to your pc via USB.
-In our setup we use e.g. a Robotiq K-1444 Universal Controller which is connected via USB to the control Pc.
+ 2. Connect the gripper to your PC via USB.
+In our setup we use e.g. a Robotiq K-1444 Universal Controller which is connected via USB to the control PC.
 See Robotiq's support page for further information (https://robotiq.com/de/produkte/adaptiver-2-finger-robotergreifer-2f85-140).

- 3. Make sure to install all dependencies, set up your workspace and build it:
+ 3. Install all dependencies, set up your workspace and build it:

  ```shell
 sudo usermod -a -G dialout <your_username>  # Your user must be in the dialout group to connect to USB ports